casthub/docs/en/modules.md

 ## Structure

-Modules are single <a href="https://developer.mozilla.org/en-US/Web/Web_Components" target="_blank" rel="noopener noreferrer">Web Component</a> that must always extend the `window.casthub.module` Component, or a [subset of it](/modules/stock-elements).
+Modules are single <a href="https://developer.mozilla.org/en-US/Web/Web_Components" target="_blank" rel="noopener noreferrer">Web Component</a> that must always extend the `window.casthub.module` Component, or a <docs-link path="/modules/stock-elements">subset of it</docs-link>.

 With this comes some useful methods to help in working with the Shadow DOM and other aspects of Module Development.

 ### HTML

 Modules can supply a Template HTML File that will be injected and available to the Module at run-time.
-You can [read the Documentation here](/modules/html).
+You can <docs-link path="/modules/html">read the Documentation here</docs-link>.

 Otherwise, you are free to add and remove Elements from the top-level container as you see fit, for example: